 Test webhooks by creating a test booking and checking n8n execution log.
 Cal.com sends JSON payload with invitee details, event type, and scheduled time.

-For showings, use 'Custom Location' and manually change address per property.
-Or use API to dynamically create event types per listing (e.g., 'Showing - 123 Oak St').
+For site tours, use 'Custom Location' and manually change the address per asset.
+Or use the API to dynamically create event types per deal (e.g., 'Site Tour - 123 Oak St').

-If using Cal.com paid plan: Go to Settings → Appearance, upload logo, set brand colors, add custom domain (schedule.yourrealestate.com).
+If using Cal.com paid plan: Go to Settings → Appearance, upload logo, set brand colors, add custom domain (schedule.yourcapital.com).
 Configure DNS CNAME record pointing to Cal.com servers.
 Remove 'Powered by Cal.com' footer.

 Custom domain requires DNS access.
-Add CNAME record: schedule.yourrealestate.com → cal.com.
+Add CNAME record: schedule.yourcapital.com → cal.com.
 Takes 24-48h to propagate.
 Test with temporary cal.com/username URL while DNS propagates.

 Cal.com webhook payload is smaller than full API response.
 After webhook trigger, make GET request to /bookings/{id} endpoint for complete data including custom question answers.

-In Cal.com, create a Routing Form (paid feature) with questions: 'Pre-approval status?', 'Budget?', 'Timeline?'.
-Based on answers, route to different event types or agents.
-Configure routing logic: if pre-approved + high budget → senior agent, else → junior agent.
+In Cal.com, create a Routing Form (paid feature) with questions: 'Asset class?', 'Deal size?', 'Timeline?'.
+Based on answers, route to different event types or team members.
+Configure routing logic: if large deal + on-thesis → senior partner, else → analyst.

-Routing forms fire webhooks before booking is confirmed.
-Use this to pre-populate CRM records with qualification data, so agent walks into meeting already knowing lead's budget and timeline.
+Routing forms fire webhooks before the booking is confirmed.
+Use this to pre-populate CRM records with qualification data, so the team walks into the meeting already knowing the deal size and timeline.

 Common questions about Cal.com integration